ossf/scorecard-action/README.md

 ![image](/images/install05.png)

-### Authentication with PAT (optional)
+### Authentication with Fine-grained Personal Access Token (optional)
-Create a Personal Access Token (PAT) for authentication and save the token value as a repository secret.
-Review [Personal Access Token (PAT) Requirements and Risks](#personal-access-token-pat-requirements-and-risks) before using a PAT.
+Create a fine-grained Personal Access Token (PAT) for authentication and save the token value as a repository secret.

-1. [Create a Personal Access Token](https://github.com/settings/tokens/new?scopes=public_repo,read:org,read:repo_hook,read:discussion) with the following read permissions:
+1. [Create a fine-grained Personal Access Token](https://github.com/settings/personal-access-tokens/new) with the following settings:
-    - Note: `Token for OSSF Scorecard Action - myorg/myrepo` (Note: replace `myorg/myrepo` with the names of your organization and repository so you can keep track of your tokens.)
+    - Token name: `OpenSSF Scorecard Action - $USER_NAME/$REPO_NAME>` (Note: replace `$USER_NAME/$REPO_NAME` with the names of your organization and repository so you can keep track of your tokens.)
-    - Expiration: `No expiration`
+    - Expiration: Set `Custom` and then set the date to exactly a year in the future (the maximum allowed)
-    - Scopes:
+    - Repository Access: `Only select repositories` and select the desired repository.
+Alternatively, set `All repositories` if you wish to use the same token for all your repositories.
-        * `repo > public_repo`                  Required to read [Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection) settings. **Note**: for private repositories, you need scope `repo`.
+    - Repository Permissions:
-        * `admin:org > read:org`                Optional: not used in current implementation.
+        * `Administration: Read-only`: Required to read [Branch-Protection](https://github.com/ossf/scorecard/blob/main/docs/checks.md#branch-protection) settings.
-        * `admin:repo_hook > read:repo_hook`    Optional: needed for the experimental [Webhook](https://github.com/ossf/scorecard/blob/main/docs/checks.md#webhooks) check.
+        * `Metadata: Read-only` will be automatically set when you set `Administration`
-        * `write:discussion > read:discussion`  Optional: not used in current implementation.
+        * `Webhooks: Read-only`: (Optional) needed for the experimental [Webhook](https://github.com/ossf/scorecard/blob/main/docs/checks.md#webhooks) check.

 ![image](/images/tokenscopes.png)

 2. Copy the token value.